callumflack/callum-flack-design/pages/index.md

 projects:
   link: projects
   title: Selected projects
   lede: While I've been working in the design industry since 2001, I've run my own shop since 2015.
-This is the good stuff since then.
+These are the best projects since then.
 writing:
   link: writing
   title: Selected writing
   lede: Audited opinions on design, creativity, attention and the web.
 Writing is a provocation to explain the work to myself.
-As Warren Ellis said, "I need to get my thinking out in front of me now so I can see it, and how I should develop it going forward".
+As Warren Ellis said, "I need to get my thinking out in front of me so I can see what kind of thing it is".
 newsletter:
   link: the-littoral-line
   title: The Littoral Line